-There will be many occasions when children are playing outside after rain.
+There will be many occasions when children are playing outside after rain or during light rain.
 It is important that the children do not play on the large apparatus, the tyres or the train if they are wet and therefore slippery.
 The bins can be used to block access to the large apparatus and traffic cones should be placed on the train to show when these areas are out of bounds.